Green Chile Chicken Enchiladas

 - 12 corn tortillas, white or yellow

-- Grapeseed or sunflower oil for frying
+- 1 teaspoon of vegetable or olive oil for frying

 - 1 cup roasted and peeled green chile, chopped (available online from Hatch Chile Store)

-- 2 cans of cream of chicken soup (you can make your own if you have time to go gourmet)
+- 2 cans of cream of chicken soup (you can make your own sauce if you have time to go gourmet)